Rahma-Thlijani/EDA-Automobile/README.md

 * Scale both training and testing input data
 * Train the regression model
 ### 7. Model Evaluation
-We tested the deep neural network model on the testset to provide predictions, and then we evaluated its performance using the three metrics:
+We tested the multiple regression model on the testset to provide predictions, and then we evaluated its performance using the three metrics:
-* Mean Absolute Error (MAE): 12317109.74
+* Mean Absolute Error (MAE): 2921.78
-* Root mean squared error (RMSE): 56406118.44
+* Root mean squared error (RMSE): 4150.64
-* R-squared Score (R2_Score): 0.8038
+* R-squared Score (R2_Score): 0.7503